danielpriestley/MiniFlickr/README.md

 ### Usage

-For security reasons, I don't feel comfortable publicly uploading my Secrets file to GitHub, so I the empty strings in this file will require the API key and secret to be entered in order for the application to work correctly.
+For security reasons, I don't feel comfortable publicly uploading my Secrets file to GitHub, so I the empty strings in this file will require an API key and secret to be entered in order for the application to work correctly.

 ### Overview